BasisResearch/chirho/README.rst

 Documentation
 -------------
 - `Counterfactual <https://basisresearch.github.io/causal_pyro/counterfactual.html>`_
-  - Effect handlers for computing counterfactuals
+  - Effect handlers for counterfactual world splitting
 - `Interventional <https://basisresearch.github.io/causal_pyro/interventional.html>`_
   - Effect handlers for performing interventions
 - `Observational <https://basisresearch.github.io/causal_pyro/observational.html>`_
-  - TODO add description
+  - Effect handler utilities for computing probabilistic quantities for partially deterministic models.
+This is useful for counterfactual reasoning
 - `Indexed <https://basisresearch.github.io/causal_pyro/indexed.html>`_
-  - Helper utilities for working with indexed dimensions in Pyro
+  - Effect handler utilities for named indices in Causal Pyro.
+Useful for manipluating and tracking counterfactual worlds

 Caveats
 -------
 Causal Pyro does not answer causal questions by magic.
 In fact, there is no escaping the fact that